ArmandoGuerrero/googleDrive-filesDeleting/README.md

-# Google Drive - Programatic files deleting using JavaScript & Node.js.
+# Google Drive - Programmatically files deleting using JavaScript & Node.js.
 ### Delete large number of files and folders in Google Drive using a Service Account and an impersonate Email as user account.
 Tested deleting over two thousand files in Google Drive without exceeding the Google Work Space quota.

 ***ATTENTION.
 NOT for production ready!.
 It is important to add code to fix possible errors and misbehaves!***